enternity/afflatus/Book/CleanCode/MeaningfulNames.md

 ### Don’t Add Gratuitous Context
 - In an imaginary application called “Gas Station Deluxe,” it is a bad idea to prefix every class with GSD.
 - The names accountAddress and customerAddress are fine names for instances of the class Address but could be poor names for classes.
 Address is a fine name for a class.
 If I need to differentiate between MAC addresses, port addresses, and Web addresses, I might consider PostalAddress, MAC, and URI.
 The resulting names are more precise, which is the point of all naming.

+### Final Words

+- The hardest thing about choosing good names is that it requires good descriptive skills and a shared cultural background.
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbLTYzNDU2NzQ2MywtNDE5NjY5NTg4XX0=
 -->